-n the absence of such documentation, include signatures of 2 community members who can attest to current and historical ownership, and lack of encumbrances or boundary disputes.
+In the absence of such documentation, include signatu ires of 2 community me embers who can attest to current and histo rica ownership, and lack of encumbrances or boundary dis putes.

-Date: Date: Witness o community member's signature Witness community member's signature agency's representati refusal will not result the letter box, and na land for implementat ve and that they were informed, on this occ in cancelation of the activity/sub-project; (I me of people to contact in case of concerns) or owner(s) confirms that (a) they met with the imp casion, that the contribution is absolutely voluntary, tb) that contact information, e.g., a phone number, los were shared with them and and (c) they agree to contion is voluntary.
-If the land user or owner does not le thumbprint. their cation of ontribute Date: Date: ICRC representat tive's signature Affected persons' signature (husband and wi ife)
+Date: Date: Witness community member's signature Witness community member's signature

+By signing or providing thumb-print on this form, the land user(s) or owner(s) confirms that (a) they met with the implementing agency's representative and that they were informed, on this occasion, that the contribution is absolutely voluntary, their refusal will not result in cancelation of the activity/sub-project; (b) that contact information, e.g., a phone number, location of the letter box, and name of people to contact in case of concerns were shared with them and and (c) they agree to contribute land for implementation of the proposed civil works.
+The contribution is voluntary.
+If the land user or owner does not want to contribute his/her land, he or she should refuse to sign or provide thumbprint.

+Date: Date: ICRC representative's signature Affected persons' signature (husband and wife)